Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.fees.redemptionrate.md

 </td><td>

-The amount of LUSD being redeemed divided by the total supply.
+The amount of DebtToken being redeemed divided by the total supply.

 </td></tr>